214254151/CapaCiTi-Java-Intro/README.md

 ```

 These commands cover some of the essential Git operations.
 Remember to replace placeholders like [file] and [branch_name] with actual file names or branch names.

+## Major Benefits of using git:

+### Saves Time

+Git is lightning fast technology.
+Each command takes only a few seconds to execute so we can save a lot of time as compared to login to a GitHub account and find out its features.

+### Offline Working

+One of the most important benefits of Git is that it supports offline working.
+If we are facing internet connectivity issues, it will not affect our work.
+In Git, we can do almost everything locally.
+Comparatively, other CVS like SVN is limited and prefer the connection with the central repository.

+### Undo Mistakes

+One additional benefit of Git is we can Undo mistakes.
+Sometimes the undo can be a savior option for us.
+Git provides the undo option for almost everything.

+### Track the Changes

+Git facilitates with some exciting features such as Diff, Log, and Status, which allows us to track changes so we can check the status, compare our files or branches.